Market Analysts see NIO Inc. [NIO] gaining to $45. Time to buy?

 Bernstein have made an estimate for NIO Inc. shares, keeping their opinion on the stock as Mkt Perform, with their previous recommendation back on October 28, 2021.
 The new note on the price target was released on October 07, 2021, representing the official price target for NIO Inc. stock.
 Previously, the target price had yet another raise to $69, while HSBC Securities analysts kept a Buy rating on NIO stock.
 On June 01, 2021, analysts increased their price target for NIO shares from 57.60 to 58.30.

-NIO Inc. [NIO] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 4.11.
-With this latest performance, NIO shares gained by 1.73% in over the last four-week period, additionally plugging by 3.55% over the last 6 months – not to mention a drop of -25.52% in the past year of trading.
+NIO Inc. [NIO] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -5.69.
+With this latest performance, NIO shares dropped by -0.71% in over the last four-week period, additionally sinking by -4.93% over the last 6 months – not to mention a drop of -22.56% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and NIO Inc. [NIO] shares currently have an operating margin of -27.97 and a Gross Margin at +7.95.
 NIO Inc.’s Net Margin is presently recorded at -34.51.